 Liquefaction and export equipment will emit harmful amounts of VOC and NOx.
-Sources of these pollutants include the liquefaction trains, ships, and other equipment.
-Liquefaction trains in particular can emit many thousands of tons per year of NOx when powered by simple-cycle gas turbines, as has been proposed for the Sabine Pass, Louisiana and Corpus Christi, Texas LNG export terminals.
-Barca has yet to provide emission estimates for its proposed FLNG Project, but a rough calculation of the potential emissions from the project based on other LNG export proposals is possible.
-For instance, according to Sabine Pass, expanding its export facility to include two new liquefaction trains and related infrastructure to produce an additional 1.4 bcf/d of LNG for export has the potential to emit 90.4 tons per year ("tpy") of VOCs and 1,820.83 tpy of NOx.
-Assuming similar emission rates from its liquefaction trains and related
+Sources of these pollutants include the liquefaction trains, pipeline compressor stations, ships, and other equipment.
+Liquefaction trains in particular can emit many thousands of tons per year of NOx when powered by simple-cycle gas turbines, as has been proposed by other LNG export terminals.
+Reviewing the amount of VOC and NOx pollution expected from other LNG export proposals can be illustrative here.
+To use one recent nearby LNG application as an example, the Magnolia LNG project is expected to have the potential to emit 88 tons per year ("tpy") of VOCs and 1,549 tpy of NOx.
+40